 - Halted two ill-considered developments inside Valley Forge, and successfully advocated for federal funding for the NPS to buy lands at risk from development.

 - Advocated for increased park operations budgets, resulting in national parks across the Commonwealth adding seasonal rangers and full-time positions in 2008.

 - Protected Independence Square from a proposed 7-foot-high security fence.

-By empowering local citizens, community leaders, organizations and elected officials to implement innovative strategies and tactics that advance park advocacy, NPCA is building an active, effective constituency to protect and preserve our national parks in Pennsylvania, and to advocate on behalf of the national park system.
+By empowering local citizens, community leaders, organizations and elected officials to implement innovative strategies and tactics that advance park advocacy, NPCA is building an active, effective constituency to protect and preserve our national parks in the region, and to advocate on behalf of the national park system.